-One Airman or Guardian lost to a fall mishap is one too many.
-Since 2011, there have been 19 on and off-duty fall fatalities in the Department of the Air Force.
+Since 2013, there have been 18 on and off-duty fall fatalities in the Department of the Air Force.
 We encourage you to take steps year-round to integrate fall prevention and awareness efforts in your work areas and at home.

-Fall Prevention is something we can all participate in every day whether we are at work or at home!
+Fall Prevention is everyone's responsibility, and we can all participate in finding and fixing fall hazards at work or at home!

 Check equipment or look for hazards